course-dprep/animation-imdb-ratings-analysis/README.md

 of the present study:

 >[title.basics.tsv.gz](https://datasets.imdbws.com/title.basics.tsv.gz), which
->contain information about the title, runtime, genre and release year of motion
+>contains information about the title, runtime, genre and release year of motion
 >pictures.

 >[title.rating.tsv.gz](https://datasets.imdbws.com/title.ratings.tsv.gz), which
 >provides data on ratings from all titles.
 These IMDb ratings are derived from
->IMDb users and can comprise or movie consumers or professionals.
+>IMDb users and can comprise of movie consumers or professionals.

 The dataset merged from the secondary data contains the following variables: